bricke/Qt-AES/README.md

 # Qt-AES
 Small and portable AES encryption class for Qt.
-Supports all key sizes - 128/192/256 bits - ECB, CBC, CFB and OFB modes
+Native support for all key sizes - 128/192/256 bits - ECB, CBC, CFB and OFB modes AES-NI support for all key sizes - ECB, CBC modes

 ## Usage